SWI-Prolog/contrib-protobufs/protobufs_overview.md

        In particular, both C++ and Python encode negative numbers as 10 bytes, and Prolog follows this for wire-stream compatibility (note that SWI-Prolog typically uses 64-bit integers anyway).
-       Therefore, signed64 is used for both .proto types int32 and int64.
+       Therefore, signed64 is used for both \.proto types =int32= and =int64=.
+   11. =integer32= and =integer64= are not checked for negative values;
+       if you use a negative value, it will be treated as the 2s complement (this is the same as C++ behavior; Python throws an exception).

 ## Tags (field numbers) {#protobufs-tags}